 The Blue Lagoon

 Found near the international airport in Keflavík, the Blue Lagoon makes an easy stop for tourists on their way into or out of Iceland.
-Buses to the lagoon run frequently from both the airport and the capital, and if you’ve just landed, there’s no better way to acclimate yourself to Iceland’s high prices than to splash out $60 for a bath.
+Buses to the lagoon run frequently from both the airport and the capital, and if you’ve just landed, there’s no better way to acclimate yourself to Iceland’s high prices than to splash out $80 and up for a bath.
 It will make the other expenses during your vacation seem reasonable.

 Before visiting, we suspected that we were going to hate the Blue Lagoon.
 And in fact, we did.
 Kind of.
 If the price was the first strike, the crowd was strike two.
 This place is just as popular as we’d heard, and it was impossible to entirely relax.
 And as much as I’d love to believe that all the hundreds of people sharing my water were perfectly hygienic and had meticulously washed before entering, let’s not kid ourselves.